99oblivius/VRBro-plugin/README.md

 1. Launch OBS with VRBro plugin installed
    a.
 (Help -> Log Files -> View Current Log) To verify the server is running successfully if issues arise.
    b.
 Optionally set listen address to 0.0.0.0 to receive commands from another computer running the overlay.
-Simply configure the overlay's host IP to point to your streaming computer, and update your firewall approprietly.
+Simply configure the overlay's host IP to point to your streaming computer, and create a firewall rule on your streaming computer to allow the port (*default: 33390*) through.
 3. Launch SteamVR.
 4. Launch VRBro Overlay.
 5. Use your VR controller bindings to send commands to OBS.